-The JLab Target Group is developing a new, dynamically polarized target of protons and deuterons for the CLAS12 detector system in Hall B. The target is designed to operate at a temperature one degree above absolute zero and in a magnetic field of 5 tesla.
+The JLab Target Group has designed and constructed a new dynamically polarized target of protons and deuterons for the CLAS12 detector system in Hall B. The target operates at a temperature one degree above absolute zero and in a magnetic field of 5 tesla.
 This project is in collaboration with Christopher Newport University, Old Dominion University, and the University of Virginia.

 Experiments in Hall C frequently utilize one of Jefferson Lab's two high-power cryotarget systems (the second system is used in Hall A).
 Each system comprises up to three cryogenic fluids circulating through thin-walled aluminum containers (target cells) and helium-cooled heat exchangers that remove the heat generated when JLab's electron beam interacts with the fluid.
 Close to one kilowatt of beam heat can be removed with little to no boiling of the fluid.
 Liquid hydrogen and liquid deuterium are the most frequently utilized target fluids, with helium-three and helium-four also available.
 The cryotargets also include a wide array of thin, solid foils for background and other ancillary measurements.